-Of the eleven states with live online sports betting, four states (Nevada, New Jersey, Pennsylvania and West Virginia) have also legalized iGaming in some form.
+Of the ten states with live online sports betting, four states (Nevada, New Jersey, Pennsylvania and West Virginia) have also legalized iGaming in some form.
 Specifically, iGaming is legal in New Jersey, Pennsylvania and West Virginia, while only online poker is legal in Nevada.
-Additionally, Delaware and Michigan have legalized iGaming.
+Additionally, Delaware has legalized iGaming, although the state has not yet legalized online sports betting.

 At the moment, iGaming has less regulatory momentum than sports betting; however, New Jersey presents a data point for iGaming's industry potential in the United States.
 As illustrated below, based on an extrapolation of New Jersey results, the implied total U.S. industry size could be greater than \$20 billion if every state legalizes iGaming.
-Assuming only 30% of the U.S. population gains access to legalized iGaming, and DraftKings is able to capture 10-20% market share, the gross revenue opportunity related to iGaming could potentially be between \$600 million to \$1.2 billion.